marcoslop/chispazo-exam/README.md

 ChispazoBet is a class that simulates the numbers that the user is playing.
 Must be 5 numbers from 1 to 28.

-Please, implement the required changes in ChispazoBet, so that ChispazoBetTests passes.
+Please, implement the required changes in ChispazoBet, so that ChispazoBetTest passes.

 ## Exercise 2 - ChispazoPrizeCalculator